giomalt/explorino/1.0/img/components.md

-Arduino UNO 1
+1 Arduino UNO
-24

-R/C servo
+2 R/C servo motor, continous rotation
-motor, cont.
-rotation

-2

-22

-wheels

-2
+2 Wheels

-7

-sonar
-HC-SR04
+1 Sonar HC-SR04

-4

-10

-resistances
+Some resistances

-capacitances
+Some capacitances

-temperature
-sensor

-1
+1 temperature sensor

-wires
+Some wires

-40 c.a.

-2

-K-nex for body
+Some K-nex for body

-some pieces

-n.a.

-breadboard
+2 breadboards